-This wing was developed in partnership with Teck Trail Operations.
+This permanent exhibit was developed and is maintained in partnership with Teck Trail Operations.

 Dive into the rich history of skiing in the Rossland area.
 From the first ski competitions with Olaus Jeldness to the Rossland and Red Mountain ski clubs, learn about the formation of the area's major attraction.